 Labeling and Tagging

-As a data annotator, your main task is to label raw data.
 For the sake of simplicity, let's consider you are now labeling images.
 With images, you might draw bounding boxes or use segmentation with an image labeling tool.
-You may opt in for a hybrid approach: using AI-powered auto-annotation tools to speed up the labeling process.
+You might use different tools or workflows.

 Hybrid Approach to Image Skeleton | Unitlab Annotate